Karenm0633/github-tutorial-1/README.md

 ![fork](fork.png)
 3. Now click on "Clone or download"
 ![clone](cloneordownload.png)
-4. copy and paste the link
+4. Copy and paste the link
-5. type in `git clone <https-link-to-someones-repository>` in the command line.
+5. Type in `git clone <https-link-to-someones-repository>` in the command line.
 6. Work on the repository
 7. `git add` , then `git commit -m` and `git push`.